Tooni/TypeScript-Multiparty-Sessions/README.md

 * The toolchain correctly generates TypeScript APIs, and,
 * The generated APIs can be type-checked by the TypeScript Compiler successfully.

 The protocol specification files, describing the multiparty communication, are located in the `protocols` folder.
-The generated APIs are saved under `~/web-sandbox` (which is a sandbox environment set up for the TypeScript Compiler) and are deleted when the test finishes.
+The generated APIs are saved under `web-sandbox` (which is a sandbox environment set up for the TypeScript Compiler) and are deleted when the test finishes.

 ### <a name="case-studies"></a> Running case studies

 We include five case studies of realistic web applications implemented using the generated APIs.

-For example,
-to generate the APIs for the case study `OnlineWallet`:
+For example, to generate the APIs for the case study `OnlineWallet`:

 ```bash
 $ cd case-studies/OnlineWallet